30-year mortgage rates

 Where rates are headed

-Every week, Bankrate’s editorial team asks a panel of mortgage experts where they think mortgage rates will go over the next week.
-See Bankrate’s Mortgage Rate Trend Index for weekly forecasts.
+Each week, Bankrate’s editorial team asks a group of mortgage experts where they think mortgage rates will go over the next week.
+See Bankrate’s Mortgage Rate Trend Index for weekly projections.

-For the latest rates, lenders across the nation respond to Bankrate’s weekday mortgage rates survey to bring you the most current rates available.
-Here you can see our latest marketplace average rates and an up to date analysis on current interest rates..
+For the latest rates, mortgage lenders nationwide respond to Bankrate’s weekday mortgage rates survey to bring you the most current rates available.
+Here you can see the latest marketplace average rates for an assortment of purchase and refinance loans.

-Shopping for the right lender?
-Check out reviews of top lenders.
+Shopping for the right mortgage lender?
+Check out Bankrate’s lender reviews here.

 The rates you see above are Bankrate.com Site Averages.
 These calculations are run after the close of the previous business day and include rates and/or yields we have collected that day for a specific banking product.
 Bankrate.com site averages tend to be volatile — they help consumers see the movement of rates day to day.
 The institutions included in the “Bankrate.com Site Average” tables will be different from one day to the next, depending on which institutions’ rates we gather on a particular day for presentation on the site.

 To learn more about the different rate averages Bankrate publishes, see “Understanding Bankrate’s on-site rate averages”.